changeworld/azure-docs.ja-jp/articles/virtual-machines/virtual-machines-windows-extensions-configuration-samples.md

       }
       }

-## VM スケール セットによる VM 拡張機能のサンプル テンプレート スニペット。
+## <a name="sample-template-snippet-for-vm-extensions-with-vm-scale-sets."></a>Sample template snippet for VM Extensions with VM Scale Sets.

     {
      "type":"Microsoft.Compute/virtualMachineScaleSets",